x0rzavi/x0rzavi-overlay/README.md

 # x0rzavi-overlay
 Gentoo overlay for my absolutely necessary things :P

+# Note
+Since this is an unofficial repo, and as applicable to any unofficial repo, please verify ebuilds beforehand if you are paranoid

 ## Add repository
 1. ```eselect repository add x0rzavi git https://github.com/x0rzavi/x0rzavi-overlay.git```
 2. ```emaint sync -r x0rzavi```